Appetizers: $5 - $24

 Nora Gray is one of the best Italian restaurants in Montreal – it is an absolute must-try!
 Since opening in September 2011, the small restaurant on Saint Jacques Street has since made the city’s community of foodies very happy.

-First and foremost, Nora Gray is run by a team of admirable professionals.
+First and foremost, Nora Gray is run by a team of gourmet aficionados.
 Emma Cardarelli, co-owner and chef, completed her education with ITHQ before working at the beloved Globe restaurant in Montreal.
 Eventually, Emma’s career guided her to Liverpool House, where she met chef Frédéric Morin (of Joe Beef, Liverpool House & Vin Papillon), who later became one of her most influential mentors.
 Another co-owner of Nora Gray, Ryan Gray, also worked at Liverpool House for about five years.
 He was responsible for the wine list at the restaurant, which garnered him the title of a top wine connoisseur in the Montreal culinary scene.
 Last but certainly not least, we have the third co-owner, Lisa McConnell.
 Lisa worked in the design world in New York City for just over a year before joining Liverpool House and teaming up with Emma and Ryan.
 We love that one of our other favourite restaurants, Liverpool House, is what brought these three special entrepreneurs together and allowed them to take flight on their own.

 Named after a combination of Emma’s grandmother and Ryan’s family name, Nora Gray truly represents the hard working journey that the three owners have traveled.
 Emma explained the opening process to us: “We were looking for the perfect location and came across this little place on Saint Jacques Street, which was kind of unique.
 It was a former Portuguese restaurant.
 The space was really weird and a little bit in the middle of nowhere, but what it had going for it was the proximity to the Bell Centre and that it was downtown, so we thought why not?”
 The young entrepreneurs took over the premises in March 2011, and the journey of Nora Gray officially began the following month.
 It comes as no surprise that the final result of the space is more than attractive.